Last Updated on April 19, 2021

 Slovenia has reopened for tourism and allowed travelers from selected countries to visit.
 In June, Slovenia only allowed visitors coming from its neighboring EU countries to enter with no restrictions.
 However, in July, the Slovenian government followed the advice of the EU council to open its borders to visitors coming from third-party countries.
 Slovenia is now implementing a color-coded three-tier system in implementing travel restrictions to foreign visitors.

 Many countries around the world are now on Slovenia’s red list, where arrivals must submit a negative Covid-19 PCR test or quarantine for ten days.
+The country also accepts rapid antigen test results taken no more than 24 hours upon arrival, a certificate of a previous infection that is more than 21 days up to 6 months, and proof of vaccination.
 As of December 2020, only eight countries are currently on Slovenia’s ‘green list’–Australia, Japan, South Korea, New Zealand, Rwanda, Singapore, Thailand, and Uruguay.
 Arrivals from these countries can enter with no restrictions.

 To find out more about these travel restrictions, check out the latest details about Slovenia reopening for tourism.